 Talk about things you're passionate about

-Let's face it, if you find the subject boring, so will everyone else.
-Find a topic that you feel passionate about and you'll really engage the audience.
+Let's face it.
+If you find the subject boring, so will everyone else.
+Find a topic that you feel passionate about, and you'll engage the audience.
 Throw in some personal experiences that are close to your heart.
 Talk about things that make your eyes light up and have your arms waving around enthusiastically.
-It's the secret to giving a talk that people will find really interesting.
+It's the secret to giving a talk that people will find interesting.
 Even better, they'll develop an emotional connection with you, and that can be very powerful.

 Nerves are a great thing